 There is no scientific methodology to declaring the Greatest Wrestler of All Time.
-Like pornography, I know the Greatest Wrestler of All Time when I see them.
+Like judges know pornography, I know the Greatest Wrestler of All Time when I see them.
 That’s is, I swear, how I’m making this list, how I have chosen to explain how 100 different wrestlers can simultaneously be the Greatest Wrestler of All Time.
 I’m just going through the rolodex of professional wrestlers in my mind and stopping if I have (or would) publicly stake my reputation on giving them the distinction.
-I have no sense of shame and have no intention on giving you the same ten wrestlers, so yes, Steve “Mongo” McMichael is the Greatest Wrestler of All Time.
+I have no sense of shame and have no intention on giving you the same ten wrestlers someone else might, so yes, Steve “Mongo” McMichael is the Greatest Wrestler of All Time.

 I’ve had to delete a few comments from these pieces that are flat out angry in an unproductive way about wrestlers like Mongo and, inexplicably, Owen Hart, so I am going to drop a tweet here that I hope will explain my relationship to the great sport of professional wrestling: